glotzerlab/row/doc/src/developers/contributing.md

 Expensive code paths should only execute when requested.

+### Maintain compatibility

+New features should be opt-in and *preserve the behavior* of all existing user scripts.

 ## Version control

 ### Base your work off the correct branch

-- Base all new work on `trunk`.
+Base all bug fixes and new features on `trunk`.

 ### Propose a minimal set of related changes

-All changes in a pull request should be closely related.
-Multiple change sets that are loosely coupled should be proposed in separate pull requests.
+All changes in a pull request should be *closely related*.
+Multiple change sets that are loosely coupled should be proposed in *separate pull requests*.

 ### Agree to the Contributor Agreement

-All contributors must agree to the Contributor Agreement before their pull request can be merged.
+All contributors must agree to the **Contributor Agreement** before their pull request can be merged.

 ### Set your git identity

 Git identifies every commit you make with your name and e-mail.
-[Set your identity][id] to correctly identify your work and set it identically on all systems and accounts where you make commits.
+[Set your identity][id] to correctly identify your work and set it *identically on all systems* and accounts where you make commits.

 [id]: http://www.git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup